openlab-at-city-tech/openlab/wp-content/plugins/wp-to-twitter/readme.txt

 1. Upload the `wp-to-twitter` folder to your `/wp-content/plugins/` directory
 2. Activate the plugin using the `Plugins` menu in WordPress
-3. Go to Settings > WP to Twitter
+3. Go to Settings > XPoster
-4. Adjust the WP to Twitter Options as you prefer them.
+4. Adjust the XPoster Options as you prefer them.
-5. Create a Twitter application at Twitter and Configure your OAuth keys
+5. Create an X.com application at X.com and Configure your OAuth keys

 == Frequently Asked Questions ==

-= Why is WP Tweets PRO no longer available for sale? =

-Twitter's current API policies have made maintaining this plugin exceptionally difficult.
-It has never been particularly profitable, and the increased support and development time required in order to keep it running is beyond what I can realistically provide.
-I will continue to update it as long as I reasonably can.
+= Why are you still calling things Tweets? =

+X.com is still slowly re-branding, and I'm not clear what Tweets will ultimately be called.
+Currently, they're called "Posts" in some contexts, but that's extremely ambiguous in WordPress, so I'm avoiding that terminology for now.

+= Do I need to pay for an API plan at X.com? =

+If you're publishing more than about 50 Tweets a day, you'll need to pay for a premium API plan.
+This is out of my control.

-= Twitter's Application creation process is very difficult.
+= X.com's Application creation process is very difficult.
 Why do I have to do this? =

-WP to Twitter has always followed the principle that you are the owner of your own application.
+XPoster has always followed the principle that you are the owner of your own application.
 Many other applications require you to pass your data through a 3rd party that you authenticate to post to Twitter.
-Twitter has gradually made the process to create a new application more and more difficult.
-There is nothing I can do about that.

-= How can I help you make WP to Twitter a better plug-in? =

-Writing and maintaining a plug-in is a lot of work.
-You can help me by providing detailed support requests (which saves me time), or by providing financial support via my [plug-in donations page](https://www.joedolson.com/donate/).
-Believe me, your support really makes a difference!
+With the new API policies at X.com, this is a significant benefit to most users.
+X.com allows up to 1500 Tweets per month on their free API plan, which is practical for most independent sites.

 == Screenshots ==

-1. WP to Twitter Set up.
+1. XPoster Set up.
-2. WP to Twitter Post Meta box.
+2. XPoster Post Meta box.
-3. WP to Twitter post meta box with WP Tweets PRO active.
+3. XPoster post meta box with WP Tweets PRO active.
-4. WP Tweets PRO settings.
+4. XPosterPro settings.
-5. Example Twitter Feed (Twenty Nineteen)
+5. Example X.com Feed (Twenty Nineteen)
-6. Basic WP to Twitter Settings
+6. Basic XPoster Settings

 == Upgrade Notice ==